xysonglab/PFAS-AEDL/README.md

 # PFAS-AEDL

-This is the code for "Adaptive Evidential Deep Learning Framework for Predicting PFAS Environmental Transport Properties" paper.
+This is the code for the paper "Adaptive Evidential Deep Learning Framework for Predicting PFAS Environmental Transport Properties" ((DOI: 10.11949/0438-1157.20251172)).

 ## Directory Structure